arturdoruch/http/README.md

 $response = $client->delete('http://httpbin.org/delete');
 ```

-Or create Request object before, and pass it into request() method.
+or create Request object, and pass it into request() method.
 ```php
 use ArturDoruch\Http\Request;